-“The ISTJ is the behind-the-scenes worker making things happen.
-Their sense of duty and loyalty means that they will rarely be happy in the front line, preferring to be the engine room.
-The ISTJ is the sensible, ‘prefect-type’ of character, which wants to get it right and ‘do good.’
-Their value to the team is protection – from mistakes, from omissions, from self-delusion and from going off-track.
-The ISTJ loves seeing things come to fruition.
-Ideas, complexity and imagination are of value only if they lead to a practical end result.
+ISTJs are the behind-the-scenes workers who make things happen.
+Their sense of duty and loyalty means that they will rarely be happy in the front, preferring to be in the engine room.
+ISTJs are the sensible, prefect type of characters, who want to get it right and “do good.”
+Their value to the team is protection—from mistakes, from omissions, from self-delusion, and from going off-track.
+ISTJs love seeing things come to fruition.
+Ideas, complexity, and imagination are of value only if they lead to a practical end result.

-like everyone to take responsibility for their actions – and their mistakes.
-Serious-minded, individualistic and thorough, the ISTJ may focus so much on the task that they forget the needs of others – including themselves.
-ISTJs like to plan, schedule and drive through to completion, in a logical linear sequence.
-Any deviation from the plan would be questioned and may take some convincing of its merits.”
+Logical, detached, and detailed, ISTJs pride themselves on their store of data and knowledge, all arrived at with clinical procedure and experience.
+They take great care not to get it wrong, and they like everyone to take responsibility for their actions—and their mistakes.
+Serious-minded, individualistic, and thorough, ISTJs may focus so much on the task that they forget the needs of others—including themselves.
+ISTJs like to plan, schedule, and drive through to completion in a logical, linear sequence.
+Any deviation from the plan would be questioned and may take some convincing of its merits.

 • Serious and quiet